Eastern's TRIO McNair Program Meets or Exceeds Outcome Objectives for the 2019-2020 Department of Education Annual Performance Report

 Shawn Dufrene is a Senior at Eastern Washington University.
 Her Interdisciplinary Studies major focuses on Africana Studies with a minor in History.
 She is studying African American History as well as what it means to be white in America.
 Her goal is to become a professor of African American Studies.
 She has presented historical research […]Read More

-Alexis Lisandro Guizar-Diaz is an undergraduate transfer student from Lind, Washington.
-He currently holds an Associate of Arts degree from Spokane Community College and is now pursuing a bachelor’s degree in Sociology with a minor in Philosophy.
+Alexis Lisandro Guizar-Diaz graduate in the spring of 2021 with a degree in Sociology and a minor in Philosophy.
 His key research interests are political economy, rural & agrarian communities, and Latina/o/x populations.
-He is a member […]Read More
+He is a member of the American Sociological Association and a recipient of a 2020 Eastern Washington University Summer Research Internship through […]Read More

 Luis A. Martinez is a senior at Eastern Washington University majoring in Psychology and Social Work, with a certification in suicide assessment, treatment, and management.
 He is interested in studying the ways traumatic experiences interfere with everyday life.
 In the 2019-2020 academic year, Luis interned at an organization that works with those who are low-income and have faced […]Read More